Anti Inflammatory Mediterranean Diet Plan – Overview

 But the good news is the Mediterranean diet can help alleviate inflammation as well as ward off those chronic issues associated with it.

-This plan is set as 1,200 calories per day to promote healthy weight loss of about 1 to 2 pounds per week, but you can bump it up to 1500 – 2000 calories per day, depending on your needs.
+This plan can be set as 1,200 calories per day to promote healthy weight loss of about 1 to 2 pounds per week, but you can adjust it to 1500 – 2000 calories per day, depending on your needs.

 Why is the Mediterranean Anti-Inflammatory Diet Vital?